 Barefoot or minimalist running has been gaining in popularity over the past few years.
 Runners are getting back to nature and enjoying the feeling of the freedom it gives.
 The feet are designed to run this way, humans have been doing it for thousands of years without any problems.
 The consensus is mixed as to whether there are benefits or risks.

-Benefits of barefoot running
+Benefits of barefoot running on a treadmill

-As we've mentioned this natural running is becoming increasingly popular that websites have been built around the practise.
+As I've mentioned this natural running is becoming increasingly popular that websites have been built around the practise.
 When running barefoot you are able to achieve greater balance.
 Your muscles in your feet awaken to support your new posture and the ground beneath you as you run.
 They call it running unshod (without shoes).

 The calf muscles in particular get a good workout and the achilles tendon is stretched as it doesn't have shoes that encourage a heel strike.
 Because of this, barefoot running has been shown to have less impact peak when running on a treadmill (source).
 This means it's better for your knees and other joints.